jareddonovan/creative-coding/docs/tutorials/tut09/index.md

 }
 {% endhighlight %}

-### Add a display function
+### Add a 'show' function

 Next, we should think about how to display the fish on the canvas.
-The code listing below defines a display function that draws a triangle pointing in the direction that the fish is heading.
+The code listing below defines a 'show' function that draws a triangle pointing in the direction that the fish is heading.
 Note the use of the `push()`, `translate()`, and `rotate()` functions that were introduced in [Tutorial 7](../tut07).